How to Price PPV on OnlyFans

 How often should I send PPV messages?

-Yes, almost always.
-PPV is premium content beyond what subscribers get on your feed.
-If your PPV is cheaper than your subscription, it devalues both.
-The exception is occasional "flash sale" PPVs at a discount to re-engage inactive subscribers, but this should be rare, not the norm.
+Yes.
+PPV is premium content beyond the feed — it should always feel like an upgrade.
+If PPV is cheaper than your subscription price, you've devalued both.
+The only exception is occasional discount PPVs to re-engage inactive subscribers, and even that should be used sparingly.